asmasonomics/asmasonomics.github.io/courses/2023-11-10_Genomics3_Workshop4_RNAseq.markdown

 head(res)

 # if sleuth cannot do a stat comparison, it doesn't produce a test value so the p and q values are NA after the join
-# let's replace NA values with 1 (i.e. not significant)
+# let's replace NA values with 1 (i.e. not significant)
 res[is.na(res)] <- 1

 # we can create a combined metric of fold change and significance called a pi value